zimmoc/eventbase/README.md

 6. API Testing:

 - Expected: Return results based on my search parameters
-- Testing: Added keyword, date, city and genre.
+- Testing: Added keyword, date, city, and genre.
 - Result: Received valid results

 6. API Error testing

-- Expected: Show error box telling me there's something wrong
+- Expected: Show an error box telling me there's something wrong
-- Testing: Search for completely random strings and citys
+- Testing: Search for completely random strings and cities
 - Result: Error box popped up on every test

 7. Bug Documentation:

-Encountered Bug: When trying to display response data from the api some values could be read and some threw an undefined error
+Encountered Bug: When trying to display response data from the API some values could be read and some threw an undefined error

     - Original code: ${concert._embedded.venues[0].country.countryCode}
     - Working code: "${concert._embedded && concert._embedded.venues && concert._embedded.venues[0] ? concert._embedded.venues[0].country.countryCode : ''}"

 This problem was really hard to figure out.
 I spent a lot of time searching on Google and trying different things I found on Stack Overflow and other websites.
 My friend Adam tried to help, but we couldn't find a solution together.

-To be honest i dont remember where i found the solution but either way, the solution was to add a ternary operator that checks that all stages of the path are truthy before accessing the wanted value, if no value is found it just returns an empty string.
+To be honest I don't remember where I found the solution but either way, the solution was to add a ternary operator that checks that all stages of the path are truthy before accessing the wanted value, if no value is found it just returns an empty string.

 ### Validator